dmhman04/PDF_2_IMG_project/README.md

 You can install them using pip install -r requirements.txt.

 # How to use
-After running the code, a GUI window will appear.
+After running the file main.py, a GUI window will appear.
 ![display](https://user-images.githubusercontent.com/87378628/135120639-1e6260f3-c5cf-42d6-b39e-a7f42e97bfa5.png)